Regina’s Largest Child Feeding Program

 Regina Food For Learning (RFFL) is a non-profit organization that has served in 33 different locations in the city in response to requests from the community.

-RFFL is Regina’s largest child feeding program, providing services in Regina schools and neighborhoods for over 29 years.
+RFFL is Regina’s largest child feeding program, providing services in Regina schools and neighborhoods for over 28 years.

 The new recycling fee added to milk purchases, has created a huge impact on our budget.
-We have set up a Stop, Drop and Go account at SARCAN.
-If you would like to help us out with recouping some of the recycle fees we have now set up an account with Stop, Drop and Go at SARCAN.
+If you would like to help us out with recouping some of the recycle fees, we have now set up an account with Stop, Drop and Go at SARCAN.
 You can drop off milk containers, or any other recycling at SARCAN's drop centres.
-All you need to do is enter our email address as the user (email@example.com) and answere the security question: What is your favourite sports team?
-Of course, it is "The Saskatchewan Roughriders".
-Enter the number of bags you have and the machine will spit out the appropriate number of stickers.
+All you need to do is enter our user name: 306-565-8632 (our phone number), and the drop off code: rffl (all small letters).
+Please note this is a new user name and drop off code.
+Enter the number of bags you have and the machine will print out the appropriate number of stickers.
 Put the stickers on your bags and leave them on the conveyer.
 Very easy.
 The recycling refund will go directly to Regina Food For Learning.
-This will make a huge impact on our ability to continue supplying quality products to our programs.
+This will make a significant contribution to our ability to continue supplying quality products to our programs.
 Thank you for your support.

 Thank You Volunteers!

-Two of our volunteers Ruth Lechner and Marjorie Burns in action with Linda Brown, our Food Service Coordinator along with Jean Coleman President and Heather Stevenson Vice President.
+Two of our volunteers Ruth Lechner and Marjorie Burns in action with Linda Brown, our former Food Service Coordinator along with Jean Coleman President and Heather Stevenson Vice President.